-To connect the BGAN terminal to a device using Ethernet:

-• Connect an Ethernet cable to your device's Ethernet port, and insert the other end of the connector into one of the four Ethernet ports on the 9450 IDU.
-These four Ethernet ports support Power-over-Ethernet (PoE).
+To connect the BGAN terminal to a device using Ethernet, connect an Ethernet cable to your device's Ethernet port, and insert the other end of the connector into one of the four Ethernet ports on the 9450 IDU.
+These four Ethernet ports support Power-over-Ethernet (PoE) (except on the 9450L and LW).